 C. Science Experiments at Home

 Try simple experiments like making a volcano with baking soda and vinegar or creating a homemade lava lamp.
+These activities combine fun with hands-on learning.
+Use everyday household items to keep things affordable and safe.
+Encourage kids to make predictions and record their results like real scientists.

 Sports and Physical Activities